Skip to content

 in the language that does not leak.

-Two binaries.
-Ten crates.
+Three binaries.
+Ten crates plus the API server.
 Full SIP plane, full media plane, full SIGTRAN plane.
-Built to run for years without a restart, with every action gated by Darwan and every session issued by Wenme.
+Designed to run for years without a restart, with every action gated by Darwan and every session issued by Wenme.

 On the wire, right now